ankitajaiwar/Car-brand-logo-detection/README.md

 # Car-brand-logo-detection
 Use of tesseract, YOLO and other CNNs for car brand logo detection

-1.Objective
+1.Objective:
-Given a custom logo dataset, perform a series of experiments to explore the dataset, develop a model for car brand recognition and analyze the results.
+Given a custom logo dataset, perform a series of experiments to explore the dataset, develop  models for car brand recognition and analyze the results.

 2.Tools and Packages